 If something smells fishy, a half bottle of perfume only makes it worse.

-Ladies, can we speak privately for a moment?
+As a concerned person, can we speak privately about a problem affecting ladies for a moment?
 Bacterial vaginosis is not deadly nor contagious but, unfortunately, not pleasant—for the sufferer nor those nearby with functioning olfaction.
 In fact, crossing one’s fingers while attempting to mask malodor with perfume can literally take the breath away from neighboring asthma sufferers.
 It can make migraine sufferers think they are experiencing a gustatory aura.

 “When you cross your legs, you’re trying to improve the mechanics of the lower back and take the strain off,” says posture expert Dr. Steven Weiniger, author of Stand Taller Live Longer: An Anti-Aging Strategy.
 Women are taught from an early age to keep their legs crossed regardless of back strain.
 It keeps curious pre-pubescent boys from discovering the remarkable anatomical differences in their female counterparts.
 Leg crossing when sitting also trains young women to prevent inappropriate exposure to what’s percolating inside during certain times of the month.